fwinkelbauer/BuildPipeline.Cake/README.md

 Builds the solution using MSBuild and copies all output to the `BuildArtifacts` folder.

-### VSTest
+### MSTest

 **Depends on:** `Build`

-Runs VSTest and OpenCover on all projects which match a whitelist in the solution.
+Runs MSTest and OpenCover on all projects which match a whitelist in the solution.
 All reports are put into the `BuildArtifacts` folder.

 ### VSMetrics